-This article describes criteria to consider when choosing which Google Cloud Platform (GCP) regions to use for your Compute Engine resources, a decision that is typically made by cloud architects or engineering management.
+This article describes criteria to consider when choosing which Google Cloud regions to use for your Compute Engine resources, a decision that is typically made by cloud architects or engineering management.
 This document primarily focuses on the latency aspect of the selection process and is intended for apps accessed by consumers, such as mobile or web apps or games, but many of the concepts can apply to other use cases.

 Google offers multiple regions worldwide to deploy your Compute Engine resources.
 Several factors play a role in choosing your regions: